-Your customers can even set up geofences too, using their personal mobile apps.
-For example, an iOS reminder allows people to choose an address or location where you want to trigger a specific notification or alert.
+Your customers can even set up geofences too using their personal mobile apps.
+For example, an iOS reminder allows people to choose an address or location to trigger a specific notification or alert.
 That being said, if a customer really loves Sunglass Hut, they can choose to receive targeted Sunglass Hut notifications when they enter its geofenced territory.

 Can You Provide Other Geofencing Examples?

 We totally get that geofencing is confusing.
-So we’re going to provide other examples of geofencing to help you better understand how you have seen it and how you can use it for your own business.
+So we’re going to provide other examples of geofencing companies and geofencing applications to help you better understand how you have seen it and how you can use it for your own business.

-Starbucks uses geofencing to advertise their drinks to prospective customers.
+Starbucks uses geofencing to advertise its drinks to prospective customers.
 They typically send push notifications when people walk by a Starbucks shop or around the area within the geofenced region.

 Starbucks even sends personalized app notifications too.
-If a customer order a caramel macchiato, they will send this same customer a notification that entices the user to another caramel macchiato.
+If a customer orders a caramel macchiato, they will send this same customer a notification that entices the user to another caramel macchiato.

+Dunkin’ is a well-known geo fencing company.
 Similar to Starbucks, Dunkin’ sends app notifications when users enter their geofence.
-Dunkin’ specifically markets their exclusive drink and food deals.
+Dunkin’ specifically markets its exclusive drink and food deals.

-Dunkin’ is also notorious for their Snapchat filters.
+Dunkin’ is also notorious for its Snapchat filters and innovative marketing campaigns.
 When customers were by one of their stores, a giant sprinkle Dunkin’ filter would appear on Snapchat to engage users and get them in the door.

-Uber relies heavily on geofencing to drive their sales.
-They specifically map geofences around airports, night clubs and hotels.
+Uber relies heavily on geofencing to drive its sales.
+They specifically map geofences around airports, nightclubs, and hotels.
 When potential customers get off a plane, Uber sends them push notifications to let them know that Uber drivers are nearby to take them to their next destination.